chilledHamza/focaltech-dkms/README.md

 ## focaltech-dkms

-FocalTech PS/2 (FTE0001) TouchPad DKMS Driver, Tested on Ubuntu 19.10 running kernel version 5.30
+FocalTech PS/2 (FTE0001) Touchpad DKMS Driver, Tested on Ubuntu 19.10 running kernel version 5.30

-This DKMS Module only works with `FTE0001` TouchPad found in `Haier Y11C` and **doesn't work** with older FocalTech Devices (FLT0101, FLT0102, FLT0103)
+This DKMS Module is for Haier Y11C, ACPI Device name `FTE0001`

+Horizontal Edge Scrolling will not work as libinput require height>=40mm

 ### ChangeLog
+* Fixed Device Resolution
+* Improved Cursor Movement
 * Fixed a bug that rejected input at specific locations on Touchpad

-* Improved Cursor Movement

 ### Installation
 ```